Tommy Edman Preview, Player Props: Cardinals vs. Pirates

-The St. Louis Cardinals and Tommy Edman (.350 slugging percentage over his past 10 games, including one homer), take on starter Mitch Keller and the Pittsburgh Pirates at Busch Stadium, Friday at 8:15 PM ET.
+The St. Louis Cardinals and Tommy Edman (.333 slugging percentage over his past 10 games, including one homer), battle starting pitcher Thomas Hatch and the Pittsburgh Pirates at Busch Stadium, Saturday at 7:15 PM ET.

 Tommy Edman Game Info & Props vs. the Pirates